 Chronic, persistent pain (postherpetic neuralgia [PHN]), located in the area where the rash appeared, is a common complication of shingles occurring after the rash has resolved.
 PHN can last for weeks, months, or years and usually occurs in about 13% of persons 60 years and older (but is rare in persons younger than 40 years).
 Other complications include eye involvement, bacterial infection of the lesions, central nervous system involvement, and other organ involvement, such as the lungs and liver.
 Most people have only 1 episode of shingles in their lifetime, but second and third episodes are possible.

 Need for Medical Assistance

-Persons who suspect they might have shingles should seek medical attention.
+Persons who develop symptoms of shingles should seek medical attention.
 Antiviral drugs, if given within 3 days of symptom onset, have been shown to reduce the duration and severity of illness and may reduce the risk of developing PHN.

 Minimize the use of medications that suppress the immune system when possible.
 No studies have demonstrated a beneficial effect of general stress reduction or an increased susceptibility due to travel.